sanjay9616/JavaScript/object1.md

+What are the possible ways to create objects in JavaScript What are the recommendations to create new object?
+What is the difference between native, host and user objects?
+What are wrapper objects
+How do you compare two date objects
+How do you compare Object and Map
+What are the differences between WeakMap and Map
+List down the collection of methods available on WeakMap How do you map the array values without using map method

 410	How do you make an object iterable in javascript 280	How do you list all properties of an object
 264	How do you define multiple properties on an object